kiudee/lc0-submissions/README.md

 - A build script which downloads/updates the source code and builds the engine.
 - A `README.md` file containing additional information about the tournament parameters (hardware, time control, openings, opponents etc).
 - (optional) Additional benchmark data provided by the tournament organizers.

+The goal of the root level configurations is to always have a semi-recent and stable configuration ready to use.
+Experimental configurations should therefore only be submitted as pull requests with the goal not to be merged.